ChinhQuoc/casting-agency-server/README.md

 - Returns: An object with the following keys:
   - `success`: A boolean indicating the request status.
   - `delete`: An id of the actor is deleted
+- Possible Responses:
+  - Returns a `404` status if the actor's id is not match any ids actor in the database.

 ```json
 {